Linear Recursion: Introduction

+Starting from the linear $\lambda$-calculus, we define two Turing-complete typed $\lambda$-calculi that are universal and syntactically linear: one is based on bounded iteration and minimisation, and the other uses unbounded recursion.

-Several extensions of the linear $\lambda$-calculus, based on bounded iteration, proved to capture interesting classes of programs (see, e.g., \cite{G98,GirardJY:boull,A98,AR02,BM04,H99,L04,T01}).
-In particular, previous results have shown that primitive recursive functions (PR) can be encoded in linear versions of G\"odel's \ST~\cite{Lago05}.
-Furthermore, \LLCI~\cite{AlvesS:TCS}, a linear $\lambda$-calculus extended with pairs, numbers and a bounded iterator, with a closed reduction strategy~\cite{fernandezM:clores}, has all the computation power of \ST. The latter result shows some redundancy regarding duplication in \ST, which can be achieved through iteration or through non-linear occurrences of the bound variable in the body of a function.
+In the context of the simply typed $\lambda$-calculus, interesting classes of programs can be captured by extensions of the linear $\lambda$-calculus based on bounded iteration (see, e.g., \cite{G98,GirardJY:boull,AR02,BM04,H99,L04,T01}).
+In particular, a linear version of G\"odel's \ST, which we call \LLCI, captures exactly the class of primitive recursive functions (PR), if iterators use only closed linear functions~\cite{Lago05}, whereas the same system with a closed reduction strategy~\cite{fernandezM:clores} has all the computation power of \ST~\cite{AlvesS:TCS}.
+The latter result shows some redundancy regarding duplication in \ST, which can be achieved through iteration or through non-linear occurrences of the bound variable in the body of a function.

-Following this work, the question that arises is, what is the minimal extension of the linear $\lambda$-calculus that yields a Turing complete system, compatible with the notion of linear function?

-From the perspective of recursion theory, Turing completeness can be achieved by adding a minimisation operator working on a first-order linear system (using a set of linear initial functions and a linear primitive recursion scheme)~\cite{DBLP:conf/birthday/AlvesFFM07}.
-A similar result is shown in this paper for the linear $\lambda$-calculus.
-More precisely, we show that an extension of \LLCI with a minimiser is Turing complete.
-However, it relies on both iteration and minimisation.
+In recursion theory, Turing completeness can be achieved by adding a minimisation operator to a first-order linear system built from a set of linear initial functions and a linear primitive recursion scheme~\cite{DBLP:conf/birthday/AlvesFFM07}.
+A similar result is shown in this paper for the linear $\lambda$-calculus: an extension of \LLCI with a minimiser, which we call \LLCIm, is Turing-complete.
+In \LLCIm, both iteration and minimisation are needed to achieve completeness.

+Alternatively, Turing completeness can be achieved by adding a fixpoint operator to a typed $\lambda$-calculus (as it is done in PCF~\cite{Plotkin77}).
+This approach has been used to extend linear functional calculi (see, e.g., \cite{MackieIC:lilfpl,PittsAM:opeplp,paolini08ppdp,Brauner94}), however, it relies on the existence of a non-linear conditional which throws away a possibly infinite computation in one of the branches.